eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ## Available vType Attributes

+!!! note
+    Many of the [defaults are vClass dependent](Vehicle_Type_Parameter_Defaults.md), so specifying a vClass is often enough.

 These values have the following meanings:

 | Attribute Name    | Value Type                        | Default                                                             | Description      |